daperera/2017-controverses-L-exposition-aux-radiofrequences-dans-les-habitations-groupe-22/README.md

-# L'exposition aux radiofr¨¦quences dans les habitations - Groupe 22
+# L'exposition aux radiofrequences dans les habitations - Groupe 22

 Hello, everyone.
 We are the 22 group of course ETIC at Telecom ParisTech.